 “Bunk” (at least in the 1950s) meant the (lance-)corporal’s partitioned space, not “bed.” ↩

 Usual day’s work.
 Corporal Collins received pass at 11.30.
 Telegram came at noon saying we were to go away on active service this weekend.
 Tried to stop Collins getting away.
 A good deal of excitement.
-I wrote home and swapped letters.
+I wrote home and stopped letters.
 Didn’t go out at night.
 Some of the men a bit fresh at night and had some trouble with them.

 Usual day’s work.
 Football match between RAMC and HLI1 and HLI won 4/1.
 Received long letter from Franchie2 Inwood.
 In good spirits all day.
 Franchie says she is ill in bed with a cold.
 Concert at the Y.M. and pretty good.
 Good soprano, tenor and bass, and hummers.
 Accompanist very good too.